 First prepare a different basename for the files related to the client certificate:FILENAME=client

 Repeat the procedure for certificate generation described above.
 Copy client.pem to the SSL client, and client.crt to the server.

 Instead of using a tcp-listen (tcp-l) address, we use openssl-listen (ssl-l) for the server, cert=... tells the program to the file containing its ceritificate and private key, and cafile=... points to the file containing the certificate of the peer; we trust clients only if they can proof that they have the related private key (OpenSSL handles this for us):

 socat openssl-listen:4433,reuseaddr,cert=$HOME/etc/server.pem,cafile=$HOME/etc/client.crt echo

 After starting this command, socat should be listening on port 4433, but will require client authentication.

-Substitute your tcp-connect or tcp address keyword with openssl-connect or just ssl and here too add the cert and cafile options:
+Substitute your tcp-connect or tcp address keyword with openssl-connect or just ssl and here too add the cert, cafile, and openssl-commonname options:

 This command should establish a secured connection to the server process.

 If the communication is to go over IPv6, the above described commands have to be adapted; ip6name.domain.org is assumed to resolve to the IPv6 address of the server: